Hermes Agent Just 10x’d Everyone’s Claude Code

 - Quality pushback: A strong comment criticizes auto-pushing to production without release pipelines, tests, E2E harnesses, branch review, or security checks.
 This is the best critique of the demo.
 The workflow shows speed; it does not show mature delivery governance.

-- Infrastructure questions: People ask why a beefy VPS is needed when the LLMs are cloud-hosted, whether local Mac Studio/VRAM setups are better, and whether multi-node setups are possible.
+.envaccess, whether agents can truly avoid seeing secrets, and risks around Claude Code authentication.
+This matches the most sensitive visual sections: token scopes, bot tokens, root VPS access, and broad repo permissions. - Infrastructure questions: People ask why a beefy VPS is needed when the LLMs are cloud-hosted, whether local Mac Studio/VRAM setups are better, and whether multi-node setups are possible.
 The video does not fully separate “agent runtime needs” from “model inference needs.”

 - Skepticism about claims: Commenters push back on “world’s first self-improving agent,” “10x,” and production readiness.
 They see the sales energy and want proof on real projects, not just toy apps.